 Emphasis of Matters

-4. We draw attention to Note 58 to the accompanying standalone financial statements, which describes the uncertainties relating to recoverability of ' 1,402.73 lakhs as at 31 March 2024, from a partnership firm ('firm'), included in other non-current financial assets, in which the Company was associated as a partner till 6 October 2020.
-On account of certain disputes with the other partner of the firm, the Company had initiated arbitration proceedings against the other partner which was decided in favour of the Company on 4 May 2018 but has been challenged by the other partner before the Hon'ble Bombay High Court.
-Further, as described in the said note, the financial statements of the firm are not available with the Company and therefore, the Company's share of profit/(loss) for the period from 2015 till 6 October 2020 has not been accounted by the management for preparation of the accompanying Statement, however the management is of the view that the impact of such share of profit/(loss) would not be material to the accompanying Statement since there were no operations in the firm during the aforesaid period.
-Basis the favourable arbitration award and the legal opinion obtained, the management believes that the aforesaid balances are fully recoverable and hence, no provision for impairment is required to be recognised in respect of such balances as at 31 March 2024.
+4. We draw attention to Note 57 to the accompanying standalone financial statements, which describes the uncertainties relating to recoverability of ' 1,402.73 lakhs as at 31st March, 2025, from a partnership firm ('firm'), included in other non-current financial assets, in which the Company was associated as a partner till 6th October, 2020.
+On account of certain disputes with the other partner of the firm, the Company had initiated arbitration proceedings against the other partner which was decided in favour of the Company on 4th May, 2018 but has been challenged by the other partner before the Hon'ble Bombay High Court.
+Further, as described in the said Note, the financial statements of the firm are not available with the Company and therefore, the Company's share of profit/(loss) for the period from 1st April, 2015 till 6th October, 2020 has not been accounted by the management for preparation of the accompanying standalone financial statements, however the management is of the view that the impact of such share of profit/(loss) would not be material to the accompanying standalone financial statements since there were no operations in the firm during the aforesaid period.
+Basis the favourable arbitration award and the legal opinion obtained, the management believes that the aforesaid balances are fully recoverable and hence, no provision for impairment is required to be recognised in respect of such balances as at 31st March, 2025.

 Key Audit Matters

-6. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+6. Key audit matters are those matters that, in our professional judgment and based on the consideration of the reports of the other auditors as referred to in paragraph 18 below, were of most significance in our audit of the standalone financial statements of the current period.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 7. We have determined the matters described below to be the key audit matters to be communicated in our report.